atom/serializable/README.md

 ```

 If all your parameters are scalars, this is all that's required.
 When
-deserializing, Nostalgia will match up the names of the keys in the params hash
+deserializing, Serializable will match up the names of the keys in the params hash
 with the names of your constructor parameters to reconstruct your object.

 ```coffee